March 30, 2023

 Much like other Irish Employee Benefits, Maternity Benefit is subject to Income Tax.

-The Irish Revenue Department reduces the personal tax credits and rate band of an employee on maternity leave benefits to cover the taxation of Maternity Benefit.
+The Irish Revenue Department adjusts the personal tax credits and rate band of your employees on maternity leave to account for the taxation of Maternity Benefit.

 What are personal tax credits and rate bands?

-• Tax credits are given to people who pay Income Tax and can be used to reduce the tax they have to pay.
+Tax credits are given to people who pay Income Tax and can be used to reduce their tax bill.

-• The rate band refers to the tax charged on your income level.
-As of February 2024, rate bands stand at 20% and 40%.
+The rate band refers to the tax charged on your employees' income level.
+As of January 2025, rate bands stand at 20% and 40%.

-• The 20% tax rate applies to the first part of your income — up to a specific amount:
+The 20% tax rate applies to the first part of your employees’ income — up to a specific amount:

-Please note that the amounts mentioned above are 2024 figures.
+Please note that the figures mentioned above are for 2025.

 The tax rate is 20% for the weekly Maternity Benefit payment.